Amir79Naziri/Binary-Puzzle/README.md

 # Binary Puzzle
-this module represents a `CSP backtracking algorithm` that can solve `the binary puzzles`, the binary puzzle consists of an n * n table where n is an even number and the player must place the numbers zero or one in the empty cells so that:
+this project represents a `CSP backtracking algorithm` that can solve `the binary puzzles`, the binary puzzle consists of an n * n table where n is an even number and the player must place the numbers zero or one in the empty cells so that: